Star Académie: Origins

 It is inspired by the French show Star Academy and is similar to the Pop Idol and American Idol phenomena.
 The name was francized for its Quebec adaptation because of the local importance given to the respect of the French language.
 However, it does create a grammatically impossible phrase in French.
 The proper translation would be Académie des stars, although this could be considered less catchy.
 Francization is typically given even more importance in Quebec French than in France itself (see Office québécois de la langue française).

 A relatively small, but notable difference in the show format from its French counterpart is the selection process.
 Each week, the French version asks the public and judging panel to vote for which one, out of the contenders in danger, should be excluded from the show.
 The results are announced live, on stage, to the excluded member and the viewers.
 While this formula was followed in the beginning for Star Académie, it soon was changed because of protests, for the system was seen as cruel treatment to the excluded participant.
 On one early show, singer Daniel Boucher quit the studio halfway through the show because of this impression.
 Consequently, the public and judges are now asked to vote for the participant to remain at the Académie.
 In all seasons, the results are announced live.

 Criticism

 Star Académie drew criticism for the capitalist and vertical integration strategies of producing megacompany Quebecor to publicize the show and make it profitable.
 For example, each vote from the public costs one dollar, the website is in large part reserved to paying members and the Quebecor company, massive owner of many Quebec media, heavily promoted the show via TVA (its own television network), all of its magazines and newspapers like 7 Jours and Journal de Montréal.
-Astral Media's RockDétente also did a lot of heavy promoting themselves during the 2005 edition, as the official stations of Star Académie.
+The voting method was changed for the 2025 season, where people can vote for free via TVAd website.Astral Media's RockDétente also did a lot of heavy promoting themselves during the 2005 edition, as the official stations of Star Académie.
 Also were criticized the instant celebrity machine and supposed lack of artistic integrity aspects of the whole enterprise.